 Cardiovascular responses reported in 16 of the studies were blood pressure and heart rate.
-"Increases in blood pressure, respiration and heart rate are all physiological manifestations of the sympathetic nervous system's response to stressful events."
-There were mixed results in the studies reporting these responses, with the differences including what body parts were massaged, the massage techniques applied, overall health of the study participants, duration of the massage session, and single session versus multiple sessions.
+“Increases in blood pressure, respiration, and heart rate are all physiological manifestations of the sympathetic nervous system’s response to stressful events.”
+There were mixed results in the studies reporting these responses, with the differences including what body parts were massaged, the massage techniques applied, the overall health of the study participants, duration of the massage session, and single-session versus multiple sessions.
 No studies reported an increase in blood pressure.
-Also the effect of massage on heart rate, although not sustainable, seemed to be repeatable as decreases following massage occurred one visit after the next.
+Also, the effect of massage on heart rate, although not sustainable, seemed to be repeatable as decreases the following massage occurred one visit after the next.

 The authors identify opportunities for future studies to examine the effectiveness of massage therapy.
 Based on the diversity among the studies in the current review, the authors emphasized the need for research that employs methodological rigor including large sample sizes, detailed and reproducible treatment protocols, and reporting of clinical and statistical significance.